 Ultimately creating buy-in starts with having the end goal in mind.
 And the best way to increase the buy-in level is to allow your employees to be actively involved in the change process.
 Here are five steps you can use to implement change and ensure a smooth transition with your team.

-The first step to creating an easy transition begins with clearly laying out your vision.
+The first step to creating an easy transition begins with clearly laying out your clear vision strategy.
 Walking your team from the starting point (today) to your end destination will guide them through what is changing and, more importantly, why.
 This is also a great play to outline how changes will impact the organization as well as the effect it will have on the team and their careers.

 When you want change to last, you can’t set it and forget it.
 Stay connected with your team and ensure everyone is on the same page.
 Make yourself available for your organization.
 Encourage employees to update you when challenges arise so you can help problem-solve.
 That’s not to say you should listen to every gripe and complaint, but you can let everyone know you are empathetic to their concerns and are willing to work with them to find solutions.
 Further, encourage employees to bring a solution with them when making you aware of a problem.